Internal Revenue Service: Post 16th Amendment (1913–present)

 In 1954 the filing deadline was moved from March 15 to April 15.

 The Tax Reform Act of 1969 created the Alternative Minimum Tax.

+In 1969, Richard Nixon directed the IRS to audit his political opponents, as well as opponents of US involvement in the Vietnam War.
+The IRS's Activist Organizations Committee, later renamed the Special Services Staff, created a target list of more than 1,000 organizations and 4,000 individuals.
+A White House memo said that "What we cannot do in a courtroom via criminal prosecutions to curtail the activities of some of these groups, IRS can do by administrative action."
+The then commissioner Randolph W. Thrower resisted Nixon's request to audit his political enemies and was later fired.
+Thrower's successor, Johnnie Mac Walters chose to lock the list in his safe and deliver it to the Congress after the Watergate Scandal broke out.

 By 1986, limited electronic filing of tax returns was possible.

 The Internal Revenue Service Restructuring and Reform Act of 1998 ("RRA 98") changed the organization from geographically oriented to an organization based on four operating divisions.
 It added "10 deadly sins" that require immediate termination of IRS employees found to have committed certain misconduct.

 Enforcement activities declined.
 The IRS Oversight Board noted that the decline in enforcement activities has "rais[ed] questions about tax compliance and fairness to the vast majority of citizens who pay all their taxes".
 In June 2012, the IRS Oversight Board recommended to Treasury a fiscal year 2014 budget of $13.074 billion for the Internal Revenue Service.

 On December 20, 2017, Congress passed the Tax Cuts and Jobs Act of 2017.
 It was signed into law by President Trump on December 22, 2017.

-In the 2017 fiscal year, the IRS had 76,832 employees conducting its work, a decrease of 14.9 percent from 2012.